 Different games place different demands on your computer hardware, but choosing a gaming PC will involve a balancing act between CPU and graphics performance.

-For gaming PCs we’re happy to allow system builders to overclock processors, which can significantly increase performance without having to stump up for the most expensive chips, like Intel's 8th-gen Core chips and AMD's Ryzen.
+For gaming PCs, we’re happy to allow system builders to overclock processors, which can significantly increase performance without having to stump up for the most expensive chips from Intel and AMD.

 There are several points to consider when choosing the right motherboard for your PC.
 If you’re not into technical details you may be tempted to overlook the motherboard and concentrate on the processor and graphics, but the motherboard is extremely important.

 Not all motherboards support overclocking, and opting for a lower-cost motherboard can allow you to spend a little more on your graphics card, which can have a big impact on your final performance figures.

 If you want the latest ports and connectors including USB 3.1 Gen 2 (which supports transfers at twice the speed of USB 3.0 - also known as USB 3.1 Gen 1) then make sure you check this before ordering.
 Also, look out for USB-C and Thunderbolt support.

 It’s usually the graphics card that will determine the overall quality of your gaming experience.
 This is why we suggest gamers go for a mid-range processor as the difference in price will almost certainly serve you better spent on the graphics card rather than on the CPU.

 To ensure smooth gameplay, you generally want to achieve a minimum of 60 frames per second (fps) in your game.
 This is the limiting speed of most PC displays, so you won’t really need to go faster than this unless you have a high-speed gaming monitor that allows for faster refresh rates.

 Any extra performance will then allow you to increase the quality settings in your game, making characters sharper, textures more realistic and graphical effects more immersive.